Something to Wrestle with Bruce Prichard

 Something to Wrestle with Bruce Prichard is an audio podcast that discusses topics, events, wrestlers and memorable moments through the lens of WWE executive Bruce Prichard.
 The show was launched in August 2016 on MLW Radio.
-The episodes' length typically ranges from 2 to 4 hours, and include topics about previous WWE pay-per-views and former WWE wrestlers.
-A video version of the podcast called "Something Else to Wrestle with Bruce Prichard" debuted on the WWE Network on April 18, 2018.
+The episodes' length typically ranges from 2 to 4 hours, with the focus of the podcast being centered around Prichards tenure with WWE and TNA.
+The video version of the podcast called "Something Else to Wrestle with Bruce Prichard" debuted on the WWE Network on April 18, 2018.

 Format

 The podcast is co-hosted by Conrad Thompson.
 Thompson sits down with Bruce Prichard, a former WWE executive who performed on camera and was behind the scenes with the company for over twenty years.
 Each week, Thompson and Prichard discuss a new topic which is typically a particular WWE event, WWE happening or WWE character.
 Prichard discusses his experiences and recalls the topic of the episode from his perspective.
 Initially, the topic of each episode was voted on by the fans through Facebook or Twitter, however following Prichard's return to WWE in 2019 causing a more limited recording schedule, Thompson and Prichard now determine the topics in advance.
 A version of the podcast is available without commercials for a fee.
 The free version of the podcast contains approximately 20–25 minutes of audio commercials per hour.